tubatree/ld-bnf/README.md

 - Once the splitter has ran, go to the ldbnf properties.
 Go to the debug tab and make sure the command line arguments are "--xmldirectory process/xml --outputdirectory process/ttl" and that the working directory is the path to your ld-bnf project.
 - Run ldbnf.
 - Your xml and ttl outputs are located in ld-bnf/process.
--

 ### Gotchas
-    - If you're not sure where to get an xml feed from you can use the live feed from the api or you can use the smaller feed stored in BNF-vNext https://github.com/nhsevidence/BNF-vNext/blob/master/tools/smaller_feed.xml.
+ If you're not sure where to get an xml feed from you can use the live feed https://api.medicinescomplete.io/v1/[PUBLICATION(bnf or bnfc)]/publication?format=dita&user_key=[APIKEY]
+ Or you can use the smaller feed stored in BNF-vNext https://github.com/nhsevidence/BNF-vNext/blob/master/tools/smaller_feed.xml.

 ## How to use
 - Run the Splitter application first (to split the xml feed)